Farming focus in June for BSSS

 Groundswell Show

-We are looking forward to exhibiting at further events this month including Groundswell.
-BSSS will be on Stand DF D35 in the demo field.
-The regenerative agricultural festival is taking place on 26 – 27 June at Lannock Manor Farm in Hertfordshire.
+We exhibited and attended several events during the month, which included Groundswell.
+The regenerative agricultural festival took place at Lannock Manor Farm in Hertfordshire, and BSSS was based in the demo field.
 Groundswell provides a forum for anyone interested in food production and the environment to learn about the applications of regenerative farming systems.

 Lincolnshire Show

-Also for the first time, BSSS will be exhibiting at the Lincolnshire Show which is taking place on 19 and 20 June at the Lincolnshire Showground.
-We will be based in the Education marquee which this year is themed around ‘Super Soils’.
-If you are at the event, come and visit the team where we will be showcasing one of our loan boxes, and speaking to visitors about soil and the Society.
+Also for the first time, BSSS exhibited at the Lincolnshire Show which took place at the Lincolnshire Showground.
+We were based in the Education marquee which this year was themed around ‘Super Soils’.
+Our team at the event showcased one of our loan boxes and spoke to visitors about soil and the Society.

 The topics of farming, agriculture and soil health are sure to be covered in Annual Conference which is taking place from Wednesday 4 – Friday 6 December at Glamorgan Cricket Club in Cardiff.
 The overall theme is Sustainable Soils for People and Planet meaning the event will span the built, natural environment and agricultural sectors.
 The conference will coincide with World Soil Day (5 December) which highlights the importance of healthy soil and advocates for the sustainable management of soil resources.
 We understand how vital soil is to sustaining life on Earth, producing our food and sustaining rich ecosystems.
 With new and emerging policies, there is an ever increasing development of policy and commitment to put this into practice to help with the long-term productivity and resilience of the soil.
 We will also endeavour to explore multiple functions of soil, such as mitigating flooding, adapting to climate change and increasing biodiversity.